MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 ### Interface Segregation Pattern

+> Many client-specific interfaces are better than one general-purpose interface

 The dependency should be on the interface, the whole interface and nothing but the interface.

-If you have applied SRP, you have nothing further to do - thus there would be no need for Interface Segregation?
+If you have applied SRP, you have nothing further to do - thus there would be no need for interface segregation.
+Interface segregation pattern is subordinate to single responsbility pattern!

 - SRP applied to interfaces is interface segregation.

+There is another issue with interface segregation pattern.
+What does an interface look like in Ruby?
+What does it look like in Python?
+These

 - There is a language dependency, Ruby, Python do not have interfaces

-Interface Segregation is a weak contender.
+One of the principles is subordinate to the other

 ### Liskov Substitution Pattern